Antigoni Drisbioti

 Antigoni Drisbioti (Αντιγόνη Ντρισμπιώτη; born 21 March 1984) is a Greek race walker, who is widely considered as the best Greek walker of all time.

 Drisbioti won gold medals in the 20 kilometres walk and 35 km race walk at the 2022 European Athletics Championships, the first golden double for Greece at the event.
 She also won the bronze medal in the 35 km race walk at the 2023 World Athletics Championships held in Budapest.
+In 2026, at the European Athletics Championships in Birmingham, Drisbioti finished fourth in the women's marathon race walk in a personal-best time of 3:22:16.

 In addition, Drisbioti finished fourth in the 35 km walk at the 2022 World Athletics Championships.
 In addition, she took bronze in the 20 km walk at the 2013 Mediterranean Games.
 She represented Greece at the 2016 Rio and 2020 Tokyo and the 2024 Paris Olympics.

 In Greece, she was named as the Greek Female Athlete of the Year for 2022 and 2023.
-Drisbioti is the current Greek record holder for the 3000 m walk, 20 km walk and 35 km walk, whie she has won eight national titles.
+Drisbioti is the current Greek record holder for the 3000 m walk, 20 km walk and 35 km walk, while she has won eight national titles.